subgeniuscorp/secret-helper/README.md

 const apiKey = sh.generateApiKey();
 // => 438ae36953

+// If you'd like an API key of a specific length const apiKey = sh.generateApiKey({ length: 20 });

-// NOTE: API key length defaults to 30 if not provided in config
+// NOTE: API key length defaults to 30 if not provided.
 ```

 ### Create a salt